home away pennies scoreboard map

 This modern day Odysseus spends part of his exile eating cheeseburgers at the Chowder Barge in the Port of Los Angeles.
-Poseidon loosens his hold just long enough for Odysseus to land an apartment near Santa Monica, where he will spend the next five months in Hollywood exile.
+Poseidon loosens his hold just long enough for this rag of a man to land an apartment near Santa Monica, where he will spend the next five months in Hollywood exile.
 Calypso runs an AirBnb.
 Meanwhile, Penelope keeps up the house in West Dundee with her Irish Terrier, Telemachus.

 The job was a dream.
 A small team of us were selected to assume ownership of a core business application.
 Our offices were close to downtown LA, fitted with all the perks befitting a startup: A gorgeous Spanish style compound in the middle of LA with a courtyard missing only Clint Eastwood's presence to render it complete.
 How I wished we could have had a Lee Van Cleef or an Eli Wallach for a project manager.
 There were no cubes, just electronic saw horses and liftable desks.
 There was a ping pong room that was well used, a Keurig fitted with a king's selection of coffees and teas, and a refrigerator stocked with water and sodas, and an ultimatum that our objective was to induce change in the culture.